 First impressions matter, and your resume is the first impression you make on a potential employer.
 Because addiction often leads to periods of unemployment, getting fired, and poor references, there may be some holes in your resume.
 But there are some simple things you can do to do to ensure your resume ends up in the interview pile rather than the trash can.

 Think about everything you have done as part of your recovery.
 Was volunteering a part of your treatment?
 Did you receive vocational classes?
 Did you learn any new skills?
 Include those in your resume to fill in unemployment gaps.
 If this was not a part of your treatment, seek out volunteering opportunities in your community.
-They are a lot easier to come by than jobs.
+They are a lot easier to find than jobs.
 Although you won’t be getting paid, this will help you gain experience and make positive connections that you can use as references.

-Another important component of your resume is your covered letter.
+Another important component of your resume is your cover letter.
 This is your time to shine, regardless of your professional experience or education.
 You can find a lot of great cover letter writing tips online.
 But in a nutshell, don’t regurgitate your resume.
 Instead, focus on playing up your strengths and skills, what you have learned in previous jobs, and how you plan on applying this knowledge if you are hired.

 You should also try more formal networking, such as attending industry specific networking groups and social events.
 If you are shy and this sounds intimidating, bring a friend.
 They will not only make you feel more at ease, but if they are outgoing, they can serve as your wingman and introduce you to others.
 And of course, don’t forget to bring some resumes and business cards, if you have them.